Satellite Quantum Communications: Fundamental Bounds and Practical Security: Atmospheric turbulence

 where we set $a=26.28I_{\infty}^{6/5}$, $b=0.2934I_{\infty}^{-1/5}$ and $c=ab\simeq7.71I_{\infty}$, whose numerical values depend on the specific atmospheric profile (e.g., for the H-V$_{5/7}$ model, they become $a\simeq2.75\times10^{-13}$, $b\simeq63$, and $c\simeq1.72\times10^{-11}$).
 Then, for the short-term spot size, we may write the following simple expression

 By using the geometric expression of the slant distance $z=z(h,\theta)$ from Eq.~(\ref{slantHT}) in Eqs.~(\ref{appp1}), (\ref{appp2b}) and~(\ref{STapproxxx}), we can study the behavior of the spot sizes and that of the centroid wandering as a function of the altitude $h$ and zenith angles $\theta\lesssim1$.
 For a typical optical frequency, it is easy to see that their values practically coincide with those that can be computed from Eqs.~(\ref{LTexpression}), (\ref{STexpression}) and~(\ref{SigmaCwander}), while providing much simpler analytical expressions.

 For uplink communication with a collimated beam with $w_{0}=20~$cm and $\lambda=800$~nm, we perform a numerical study in Fig.~\ref{stPic}.
-Here we note that the short-term spot size $w_{\text{st}}$ becomes considerably larger than the diffraction-limited spot size $w_{\text{d}}$, and the standard deviation of the centroid wandering $\sigma_{\text{TB}}$ increases from about $0.5-1~$m at the K\'{a}rm\'{a}n line to about $200-300~$m at the GEO altitude ($\simeq36~$km), depending on the value of the zenith angle.
+Here we note that the short-term spot size $w_{\text{st}}$ becomes considerably larger than the diffraction-limited spot size $w_{\text{d}}$, and the standard deviation of the centroid wandering $\sigma_{\text{TB}}$ increases from about $0.5-1~$m at the K\'{a}rm\'{a}n line to about $200-300~$m at the GEO altitude ($\simeq36000~$km), depending on the value of the zenith angle.